Scrolling down on this page you will find the following articles and background information:

 KEITH HOWELL – AN ORDINARY MAN?

 The series of ‘Think Again’ adverts were originally intended to be published in the Scottish press in late February 2014, but eventually were published on the website nupateer.com when it launched on the 6th March, and then subsequently just one of the ads was published in the Scottish editions of ‘Metro’ on the 26th March.
-All the ads were ‘signed off’ as an ‘Ordinary Man’ to emphasize that the author is not important in any way.
-But there was never any intention of hiding behind anonymity, with this site carrying full details of its author Keith Howell, from the start.
+The advert was ‘signed off’ as an ‘Ordinary Man’ to emphasize that the author was not important in any way.
+But there was never any intention of hiding behind anonymity, with the nupateer.com site carrying full details of its author Keith Howell, from the start.

 Stranger still, some of these people who have never met me seemed determined to infer the worst from everything I said.
 It is perhaps fair enough for some to consider me a little odd or eccentric in speaking out in the way that I have, but why are so many bothered about me referring to myself as an ‘ordinary man’?
 It is not a trick or a tactic – I really am ordinary, that is to say I do not consider myself better than anyone else and indeed know there are many a lot better than me in so many ways.
 Pointing out that I am an ordinary man was intended to emphasise that my voice or vote does not count for any more than anyone else’s.
 In much of this debate about Scottish Independence there is something to be said for all of us retaining a proper sense of perspective, of humility.
 Everyone is entitled to a view, indeed everyone should try to form their own view, and feel they can express it without fear of ridicule or abuse.
 We should all try to remember that those we do not agree with might well hold their opinions with just as much passion and certainty as we do!

-Keith Howell has lived in Scotland for nearly 25 years, near Edinburgh in the north of the Scottish Borders .
+Keith Howell has lived in Scotland for over 25 years, near Edinburgh in the north of the Scottish Borders .
 He has made his home in Scotland with his family, and he now has grandchildren here too.
 Over that time he has been active across the private, public and voluntary sectors, latterly as a non-executive Director or Chairman of various organisations.
+He is now retired.

 You can contact Keith Howell on firstname.lastname@example.org